 Meet the members of non//sense, learn more about the residency, and start exploring ways to interact with non//sense and the community.

 non//sense is Marcus Brathwaite, Kat Burdine, Ryan Dewey, Christopher Horne, Kelley O’Brien, Arthur Russell, Anthony Warnick.

 This summer, non//sense takes the form of traveling sensorium–part curiosity cabinet, part mobile laboratory, all experimental art. non//sense invites the curious to a series of artist-led labs and exhibitions in and around Gordon Square Art District.

 Gordon Square Arts District announces the selection of Daniel McNamara as its first Performing Artist-in-Residence.
 McNamara is a playwright, director, musician and puppet designer who lives in the Gordon Square Arts District.

-During his residency in the first quarter of 2018, McNamara will create “Odyssey in Translation: Masks, Books, SmartPhone,” inspired by Homer’s The Odyssey in ancient Greek literature.
+During his residency, McNamara will create “Odyssey in Translation: Masks, Books, SmartPhone,” inspired by Homer’s The Odyssey in ancient Greek literature.
 The project includes three wandering performances where masked characters from The Odyssey travel throughout Gordon Square Arts District.
 McNamara will also lead three free acting workshops that explore the use of masks, movement, and how meaning is conveyed across multiple translations of The Odyssey.

 “With ‘Odyssey in Translation: Masks, Books, SmartPhone’, I hope to transform the daunting alienation often provoked by The Odyssey as something elite and only of interest to academics and niche ‘experts’ into curiosity and accessible story-telling by challenging widely held assumptions about what The Odyssey is, who it is for, and why it is relevant to the life of people from all walks of life today.”
 McNamara said.